When do you need planning permission for decking? Experts reveal when you do and when you don't

 How big can decking be without planning permission?

 Even if your planned decked area is below 30cm tall, the size of the new outdoor space will also be under consideration.
-If your decking will cover more than 50% of your garden area (including other additions and outbuildings), you will need to submit a planning application.
+Ivanov says, "Without planning permission, decking (combined with other outdoor structures) must not cover more than 50% of the total garden area surrounding the house."
+He adds, "This limit includes both front and back gardens, so it's essential to factor in existing sheds, outbuildings, and extensions."
+If this is the case, you will need to submit a planning application.

-"In national parks the maximum area that can be covered more than 20m from your house is limited to 10m2," adds Allan Jeffrey.
+Allan Jeffrey, MD at Ultra Decking adds, "In national parks, the maximum area that can be covered more than 20m from your house is limited to 10m2."

 How high can I build a deck without a rail?